 Along the Omotesando shopping street between Omotesando station and Harajuku, there are more Zelkova trees and (literally) a million more blue LED lights.
 This is where many of the prestige branded shops are located and the lights set off the impeccably curated shop windows beautifully.

-We love foodie tours in Tokyo especially those run by Arigato Japan.
-We had so much fun on the ones we did in both Asakusa and Ginza this year but I have a very special Shibuya one next one my wish list.
+We love foodie tours in Tokyo, especially those run by Arigato Japan.
+We had so much fun on the ones we did in both Asakusa and Ginza recently but I have a very special Shibuya one next on my wish list.

 The Arigato Japan Kawaii Food Tour is an immersion in the back streets of Omotesando and Harajuku with someone that knows every detail of them and their cute culinary treats.